Are you absorbing enough nutrients from your food?

 - Iron-deficiency anaemia, which can cause shortness of breath

 If you find yourself suffering from any of the identified symptoms the best starting point is to find out whether you are at risk of low nutrients by measuring your levels through a blood test.
-Our Nutrition Check includes 13 different tests to help you understand whether you are not getting enough vitamins and minerals in your diet, or whether you would benefit from taking supplements.
-This October, our Nutrition Check is down to only £55, saving you £14.
+Our Nutrition Blood Test includes 13 different tests to help you understand whether you are not getting enough vitamins and minerals in your diet, or whether you would benefit from taking supplements.